Christiane Nüsslein-Volhard: Research

-These experiments are not only distinguished by their sheer scale (with the methods available at the time, they involved an enormous workload), but more importantly by their significance for organisms other than fruit flies.
-It was later found that many of the genes identified had homologues in other species.
-In particular, the homeobox genes (coding for transcription factors critically involved in early body development) are found in all metazoans, and usually have similar roles in body segmentation.

 Her findings led to important realizations about evolution – for example, that protostomes and deuterostomes are likely to have had a relatively well-developed common ancestor with a much more complex body plan than had been conventionally thought.

 Additionally, they greatly increased our understanding of the regulation of transcription, as well as cell fate during development.

 Nüsslein-Volhard is associated with the discovery of Toll, which led to the identification of toll-like receptors.

 As of 2023, Nüsslein-Volhard has an h-index of 104 according to Scopus.

 Personal life

-Nüsslein-Volhard married in the mid-1960s while studying at the Johann Wolfgang Goethe University in Frankfurt, but divorced soon afterward and did not have any children.
+Nüsslein-Volhard married in the mid-1960s while studying at the Goethe University Frankfurt, but divorced soon afterward and did not have any children.
 She lives in Bebenhausen, Germany.
 She has said that she loves to sing, play the flute and do chamber music.
 She published a cookbook in 2006.